 - You prefer pure Python for debuggability and extensibility

-- Existing Uvicorn deployment — If it's working and you're not on 3.14t, there's no urgent reason to switch
+- Existing deployments — If your current setup works and you're not on 3.14t, there's no urgent reason to switch.

 See Also